Burscough F.C.: 1990s

-The appointment of Russ Perkins as manager in 1991 was to bring about a change in the club's fortunes as Burscough reached the League Cup final and gained promotion back to Division One.
-In 1992–93 Burscough lost 2–1 to Southport in the Liverpool Senior Cup Final at Goodison Park before 2,000 spectators.
-Success was achieved by winning the League Challenge Cup with a 2–1 victory over Nantwich Town.
+The appointment of Russ Perkins as manager in 1991 brought about a change in the club's fortunes as Burscough reached the League Cup final and gained promotion back to Division One.
+In 1992–93 Burscough lost 2–1 to Southport in the Liverpool Senior Cup Final at Goodison Park before 2,000 spectators, but won the League Challenge Cup with a 2–1 victory over Nantwich Town.
 1993–94 was one of the most eventful seasons in Burscough's history as three players, Gary Martindale, Kevin Formby and Alex Russell, joined Football League clubs for substantial fees.
-Further covered standing accommodation for 500 spectators was erected at Victoria Park during the close season.
+Further covered standing accommodation for 500 spectators was erected during the close season.

 In May 1995, Burscough appointed John Davison manager.
-In his first season Burscough went on to win the League Challenge Cup for the second time, beating League champions Flixton 1–0 at Bury.
-Flixton were again beaten as Burscough also won the annual Champions v Cup Winners Challenge Trophy.
+In his first season the club won the League Challenge Cup for a second time, beating League champions Flixton 1–0 at Bury.
+Flixton were again beaten as Burscough won the annual Champions versus Cup Winners Challenge Trophy.

-In 1997–98, after finishing runners-up in the North West Counties League, the club were promoted to Division One of the Northern Premier League.
-They also won the League Floodlit Trophy and reached the final of the Liverpool Senior Cup against Liverpool.
+In 1997–98, the club were promoted as runners-up in the North West Counties Premier Division to the Northern Premier League First Division.
+They also won the League Floodlit Trophy and were beaten finalists of the Liverpool Senior Cup, against Liverpool.

-The Linnets achieved seventh position in their first Northern Premier League season, also reaching the fourth qualifying round of the FA Cup and the final of the Liverpool Senior Cup for the third time in six seasons.
+The Linnets achieved seventh position in their first Northern Premier League season, also reaching the fourth qualifying round of the FA Cup and were Liverpool Senior Cup finalists for the third time in six seasons.
 In July 1999 nineteen-year-old striker Michael Yates signed for Scottish Premier League side Dundee for a five-figure transfer fee which was a club record at the time.